|BSE: 505854||Sector: Engineering|

 3. We conducted our audit in accordance with the Standards on Auditing(SAs) specified under section 143(10) of the Act.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit ofthe Financial Statements section of our report.
 We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Act and the Rules thereunder and we havefulfilled our other ethical responsibilities in accordance with these requirements and theCode of Ethics.
 We believe that the audit evidence we have obtained is sufficient andappropriate to provide a basis for our opinion.

 Material Uncertainty Related to Going Concern

-4. We draw attention to Note 44.02 with respect to the losses incurred by the company and erosion of its net worth and preparation of the financial statements on going concern assumption based on the reasons and assumptions stated in the aforesaid note.
-The company's ability to continue as agoing concern is dependent on generation of the expected cash flows to be able to meet its obligations as and when they arise for which an uncertainty exists.
+4. We draw attention to Note 45.02 to the Standalone FinancialStatements with respect to the losses incurred by the Company erosion of its net worthand preparation of the Standalone Financial Statements on going concern assumption basedon the reasons and assumptions stated in the aforesaid note.
+These events along with theother matters set out in the aforementioned Note indicate that a material uncertaintyrelated to the going concern assumption exists and the Company's ability to continue as agoing concern is dependent on the financial support from the promoter and generation ofthe expected cash flows through operations to be able to meet its obligations as and whenthey arise.